Skip to main content

 How Atlanta Differs

-• Single-family homes dominate the market
+• Single-family homes and luxury homes dominate the metro Atlanta market

-• Tree canopy and privacy as premium features
+• Tree canopy and privacy as premium features with homes for sale across all price points

 • Standard insurance without coastal complications

-• HOA presence varies—many excellent areas without
+• HOA presence varies, with many excellent areas having none

 • More domestic market with different competition dynamics